bjornbytes/lust/README.md

 ### Befores and Afters

-You can define functions that are called before and after every call to `lust.it`:
+You can define functions that are called before and after every call to `lust.it` using `lust.before` and `lust.after`.
+They are scoped to the `describe` block that contains them as well as any inner `describe` blocks.

 ##### `lust.before(fn)`

-Set a function that is called before every test, or `nil` to clear the function.  `fn` will be passed a single string containing the name of the test about to be run.
+Set a function that is called before every test inside this `describe` block.  `fn` will be passed a single string containing the name of the test about to be run.

 ##### `lust.after(fn)`

-Set a function that is called after every test, or `nil` to clear the function.  `fn` will be passed a single string containing the name of the test that was finished.
+Set a function that is called after every test inside this `describe` block.  `fn` will be passed a single string containing the name of the test that was finished.

 License
 ---